 What Happens in Counseling Sessions?

+With parental permission, the student is evaluated by an LCFS counselor and a personal plan of goals and progress points are established.
 The LCFS counselor will work very closely with parents, teachers and administrators to ensure counseling is done discreetly and woven seamlessly into the child’s school day.
 A student will be seen regularly until individualized goals are met.

 Parents, teachers and administrators are kept appraised of the sessions to ensure all understand the reasons behind the child’s behavior and are on the same page in helping that student achieve success.
 The counselors will often work directly with teachers offering suggestions and techniques in dealing with specific students and situations and also with parents to provide a stronger continuity of support between school and home life for that child.

 There is no cost to the school for this service and minimal costs to parents.
 With insurance coverage, the health insurance coverage will be billed.
 A co-payment may or may not be required, depending on a family’s insurance policy.
 LCFS does offer a generous sliding fee scale and assistance to those who cannot afford payments.
 This is made possible through generous grant support provided by local foundations who share a common interest in supporting, empowering and developing youth.
 See a couple listing of donation foundation here.